 SACA Club Facilities Grant Program

-The South Australian Cricket Association has announced a series of grants to a total of 67 cricket clubs and associations across the State.
+The South Australian Cricket Association has this week provided a series of grants to a total of 66 community cricket clubs and associations across the State.

-The funding is part of SACA’s Club Facilities Grant Program, which is being made available following the $535 million redevelopment of Adelaide Oval.
-Some clubs have also sought funding through the State Government’s Office of Recreation and Sport, and are working with their Association or Local Council on larger projects to improve facilities.
+The funding is part of SACA’s Club Facilities Grant program, which is being made available following the $535 million redevelopment of Adelaide Oval.
+Some clubs have also sought funding through the State Government’s Office for Recreation and Sport, and are working with their Association or Local Council on larger projects to improve facilities.